 In the a7R III review, I suggested that Sony shift the sensor 1/2 pixel in each direction to implement my enhanced resolution concept as well.
 Apparently, they were listening, the a7R IV came with that superpower, and this feature returns in the a1.

 New with the a7R IV and returning with the a1 is a Shoot 16 Shots option that captures images with the sensor moved 1/2 pixel between captures.
 This technique provides the benefits of clarifying the Bayer sensor while substantially increasing the resolution.
-Process the 16 images into incredibly-high-resolution 199 MP images.
+Process the 16 images into incredibly high-resolution 199 MP images.
 The difference is dramatic.

 Pixel Shift Multi Shooting is a great concept, but not one without downsides.
 The first and perhaps biggest downside is that both the camera and subject must remain motionless while capturing the 4 or 16 images.
 Essentially, PSMS requires tripod-based shooting and still subjects.
-Even heat waves can prevent optimal results, and with the current processing options, areas not identical between images results in a strong, fine band pattern.
+Even heat waves can prevent optimal results, and with the current processing options, areas not identical between images result in a strong, fine band pattern.

 Pixel Shift Multi Shooting creates either 4 or 16 normal RAW image files that can be individually used.
 Processing is required to combine these files into the enhanced or enhanced and enlarged result.
 At review time, processing options I am aware of are Sony's Imaging Edge (formerly named Image Data Converter) and PixelShift2DNG.
 I'll give Sony's software another chance during the a1 review, but it has been kludgy (to be kind), and I struggled to process the a7R IV files (with error messages preventing the saving of edited .ARQ files, the combined RAW image).
 PixelShift2DNG was easy to use, but I need to spend more time working the results up to the sharpness I want.